-DEPARTMENT OF INFORMATICS, UNIVERSITY OF BERGEN, NORWAY UWE.WOLTER@UIB.NO theory and its models.
+DEPARTMENT OF INFORMATICS, UNIVERSITY OF BERGEN, NORWAY UWE.WOLTER@UIB.NO

+Sketches form a category-theoretic analog to the logical concept of a theory and its models.
 They use the language of arrows, commutative diagrams, limit cones and/or colimit cocones to specify structures on the objects of a category.
 Generalized sketches have been developed independently by Makkai, motivated by his work on an abstract formulation of Completeness Theorems in logic [1,2,3], and a group in Latvia around Diskin, triggered by their work on data modeling [6].
 Later, generalized sketches have been applied and further developed to meet the needs in Model Driven Software Engineering (MDSE) [4,5].